fonoster/routr/README.md

 ## Sending and receiving calls from the PSTN

 To send and receive calls from the PSTN you must add a gateway.
 Gateways are define at `config/gateways.yml`.
-The next example, shows the configuration for a gateway.
+The next example shows the configuration for a gateway.
 Sip I/O will register with this Gateway using the parameter 'host' and the parameter 'registries'.